-Next, utterly eclipsing any concern for dealings with the city-brain, skimmers in premature return from the hunting expedition brought shouts which made Nyav reel.
-His sight darkened, as voices in his ear babbled the terrible news.
+Next, utterly eclipsing any concern for dealings with the city-brain, skimmers in premature return from the hunting expedition brought shouts which made Nyav reel and his sight darken, as voices in his ear babbled terrible news.

-On the far side of the hillocks, the hunters had met their prey far sooner than expected, for a thunderous stampede of terrified creatures announced the gloggadoa immediately beyond them.
-Eight villagers were caught and killed; Nyav's family were in the path of destruction; the children by a miracle survived in the shelter of a mound, but Dittri was trampled into a formless mass.
+On the far side of the hillocks, the hunters had met their prey far sooner than expected, for a thunderous stampede of terrified creatures announced the gloggadoa immediately beyond.
+Eight villagers were caught and killed.
+Nyav's family were in the path of destruction; the children by a miracle survived in the shelter of a mound; Dittri however was trampled into a formless mass.

-That night, as he lay in bed alone, stupefyed with despair, Nyav heard a voice whisper in his mind.
+That night, in bed alone, stupefyed with despair, Nyav heard a voice whisper in his mind.

 I can help you, it said.